 Netherlands: Municipal Licensing

-- Local Variations: While legal nationally, cities like Amsterdam have strict quotas on the number of licenses available.
+The Netherlands delegates power to the cities (gemeenten).- Local Variations: While legal nationally, cities like Amsterdam have strict quotas on the number of licenses available.

 - Transparency: Agencies must register with the Chamber of Commerce (KVK).
 To maintain a license, you must keep a business register that is accessible to the police for anti-trafficking inspections, supported by the Public Administration Probity Screening Act (BIBOB).